sarahsupp/KNZ-incidence/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # KNZ-incidence
-This repository contains data and code for analyses supporting the NSF EAGER Award 2227298.
+This repository contains data and code for analyses supporting the NSF EAGER Award 2227298.This work investigates a novel classification methodology for sequential species presence and absence (incidence) patterns and uses long-term control-experiment comparisons at the [Konza Prairie Long Term Ecological Research site](https://lternet.edu/site/konza-prairie-lter/) with 15 or more years of data to test the level of ecological disturbance needed for species to "switch" their incidence.
+The work compares two watershed treatments representing pulse (fire) and press (grazing) disturbance types, and will compare the findings across plant and animal (insect, bird, small mammal) taxonomic groups.
+The research will generate estimates of changes in population abundance, the proportion of years present, the incidence classification and an abundance-based classification, for each species population and compare among the disturbance treatment levels.

 *Note* This repository is under development (c) 2023-2025.